dbajuliano/Learning-Unity-Games/README.md

 - The content of the course videos is © copyright http://www.CompleteUnityDeveloper.com

-- This project is licensed under the unlicense License - see the [LICENSE.md](LICENSE.md) file for details
+- This project is licensed under the unlicense License - see the [LICENSE](LICENSE) file for details

 - [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

 # 📄 Notes

 [![Buy Me Coffee](https://github.com/julianotech/JPianoTiles/blob/master/coffe.png)](https://www.paypal.me/julianotech)